All Asana features

 - Privacy controls—Limit access to any project, create hidden teams for sensitive work, or make teams public.*

-- Chrome—Quickly and easily add tasks to Asana from any web page in Chrome.
+- Google—Connect your Google Drive to Asana, log in with Google SSO or SAML, add tasks to Asana from any web page in Chrome, and more.

 - Harvest—A built-in timer so you can track time on any task without leaving Asana.